ibrhmky/chatgpt-assistant/readme.txt

 = How It Works =

-WooDev AI Content Generator empowers you to engage your website visitors like never before.
+AI Content Generator Marketing empowers you to engage your website visitors like never before.
 As users interact with the chat assistant, GPT-3 analyses their messages, comprehends the context, and generates insightful responses.
 Whether users seek information, assistance, or creative input, the plugin ensures they receive meaningful interactions that enhance their experience on your website.

 = Stay Ahead with AI-Powered Conversations =